Techtonica/curriculum/projects/eventonica/eventonica-part2-testing.md

 ### Overview

-Now that you've finished Part 1 and your Event Recommender class is complete, you'll write Jasmine tests to ensure your code works as expected.
+Now that you've finished Part 1 and your model classes are complete, you'll write Jasmine tests to ensure your code works as expected.

 ### Instructions for adding tests